Whatsoever you did for the least of these brothers of mine, you did for me (Mt 25:40)

 Trinity hosts school-wide projects that benefit the Red Cross, Dare to Care, Catholic Relief Services and many more.
 In addition, students have a service requirement as part of their Theology classes.

 Part of the mission of Trinity High School is to guide students toward a path of compassion, responsibility and morality—helping them make positive choices.
-While at Trinity, every student will provide a minimum of 45 hours of service in the greater community.
+While at Trinity, every student will provide a minimum of 50 hours of service in the greater community.
 Freshmen, sophomores, and juniors are required to complete service hours, which count as a grade in their second-semester Theology course.
-Detailed information is provided in Theology classes and below:
+Detailed information is provided in Theology classes.

 Where can I find a site or service opportunity?